 Deferred Compensation Plan.
 First Busey Corporation's Executive Deferred Compensation Plan provides a means for participants to voluntarily defer a portion of their salary or bonus.
 This plan is an unfunded, nonqualified deferred compensation arrangement, which provides for Company contributions similar to the Company's Profit Sharing and 401(k) Plan.
-While our NEOs participated in the plan for 2010, no Company contributions were made to any NEO that was subject to the TARP bonus prohibition, by operation of the plan.
+While our NEOs participated in the plan in 2011, no Company contributions were made to any NEO that was subject to the TARP bonus prohibition during the TARP Period by operation of the plan.